Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • Submits bids programmatically

-The relayer API is open and documented.
+The relayer API is open source and documented.
 Any strategy you can express in code can participate in Sapience auctions.